vinberg88/ubuntu/README.md

 <img width="1920" height="1080" alt="Ubuntu26 10-KDE" src="https://github.com/user-attachments/assets/b18ea4f0-434f-4627-a7aa-0beba166753c" />

-# Ubuntu: A Technical Overview.
-Love Ubuntu.
+# Ubuntu: A Technical Overview - 2026

 Ubuntu is one of the world's most widely adopted open-source Linux distributions, developed by Canonical and a global community of contributors.
 Built upon the architecture of Debian, Ubuntu leverages the Linux kernel to deliver a secure, stable, and highly versatile operating system capable of powering